lefkelisgreg/chief_assistant/readme.md

 # chief_assistantApp

 ---

-The chief_assistantApp is a Java-based project designed to analyzes cooking recipes and prints the execution steps using .cook files.
+The chief_assistantApp is a Java-based project designed to analyze cooking recipes using .cook files.
+It includes 2 parts in both of which it gives user the ability to view the recipe in a well orginized form, to make a shopping list for all the ingredients included in the .cook files and finally view and follow the recipe step by step.
+The 1st part is running using the terminal and the 2nd includes a GUI application.

 It leverages UTF-8 encoding and Maven for project management.